-When a No\Memory\Beep\Code is issued by the system, check the following:
+When a No Memory Beep Code is issued by the system, check the following:

-- 1. Make sure that the DIMM modules are properly and fully installed. - 2.
-Check if different speeds of DIMMs have been installed.
-It is strongly recommended to use the same RAM speed for all DIMMs in the system. - Make sure you are using the correct type of DDR3 Registered/Load Reduced/ Unbuffered SDRAM modules as recommended by the manufacturer.
-Refer to Page 1-6 in Chapter 1 for memory support. - 4.
-Check for bad DIMM modules or slots by swapping a single module between all memory slots and check the results. - 5.
-Make sure that all memory modules are fully seated in their slots.
-Make sure to follow the instructions given in Section 2-4 in Chapter 2. - 6.
-Check the position of the 115V/230V switch on the power supply. - Please follow the instructions given in the DIMM Population Tables listed on Page 2-8 to install your memory modules.
+- 1. Make sure that the DIMM modules are properly and fully installed. - Check if different speeds of DIMMs have been installed and check if the BIOS setup is configured for the fastest speed of RAM used.
+(It is recommended to use the same RAM speed for all DIMMs in the system.) - Make sure you are using the correct type of DDR3 Registered/Load Reduced ECC or Unbuffered ECC/Non-ECC SDRAM modules as recommended by the manufacturer.
+Refer to Page 1-6 for memory support. - Check for bad DIMM modules or slots by swapping a single module between all memory slots and check the results. - Make sure that all memory modules are fully seated in their slots.
+Make sure to follow the instructions given on DIMM population in Section 2-3 in Chapter 2. - 6.
+Check the position of the 115V/230V switch on the power supply.

+7. Please follow the instructions given in the DIMM Population Tables listed in Section 2-4 to install your memory modules.